Cristina Neagu: Injury

 During the 2010–11 season, her right shoulder cartilage was damaged.
-On 10 October 2012, Neagu returned to play in the Romanian Women's Handball League at 605 days (approximately 1 year and 7 months) after injury and after she received long-term treatment in the United States.
+On 10 October 2012, Neagu returned to play in the Romanian Women's Handball League, 605 days (approximately 1 year and 7 months) after suffering the injury and after she received long-term treatment in the United States.

 She got seriously injured again during a training session in January 2013.
-Neagu was out for six months after undergoing surgery on the left knee for ruptured cruciate ligaments.
+Neagu was out for six months after undergoing surgery on her left knee after rupturing her cruciate ligaments.

 Comeback and later career

 After nearly two-and-a-half years of injuries, Neagu again reached the final stage of the Champions League, this time in 2014 with Montenegrin side Budućnost.

 On 21 December 2014, she was awarded best left back of the 2014 European Championship.
 She was also among the tournament top goalscorers, ranking second.

 After an outstanding 2013–14 season, she got nominated again for the IHF World Player of the Year Award, but this time she lost to Eduarda Amorim being named second best player in the world with 25.8% of the votes.

 Neagu won her first Champions League trophy in 2015 after an outstanding season, topping the goalscorers list alongside Andrea Penezić and being voted the best left back of the competition.

 She was named MVP player at the 2015 World Championship in Denmark, where she scored 63 goals – being the top goalscorer in the competition.

 Neagu reached the final stage of the Champions League three times (in 2010, 2014 and 2015).
 She has been a member of the European Championship All-Star Team three times (2010, 2014 and 2016).
 She received a bronze medal at the 2010 European Championship, being also the top scorer of the competition and having the most assists.

 A bad injury sidelined Neagu once again in the final main round match against Hungary at the 2018 European Championship when she was in a commanding position to finish as top scorer.
 She tore her ACL and had to undergo surgery on her right knee.

+During Neagu's final professional match in Bucharest on 8 June 2025, Romanian president Nicușor Dan made an appearance, praising her career.